 Pocket Location and Type: Submuscular, Subglandular, and Dual Plane

 - Submuscular: A submuscular approach is a newer breast augmentation technique that places the implant beneath both the breast tissue and the pectoralis muscle.
 During this procedure, the breast pocket is created on the rib cage as opposed to on top of the pectoralis muscle.
-In nearly all cases, Dr. Zemmel often recommends the submuscular approach to his patients since the risks associated with breast augmentation are minimized and the results tend to look and feel more natural.
+In nearly all cases, Dr. Zemmel and Dr. Reddy often recommend the submuscular approach to their patients since the risks associated with breast augmentation are minimized and the results tend to look and feel more natural.
 Because the implant resides beneath the muscle with a submuscular approach, there is more natural tissue covering the implant.
 This extra tissue can help an implant feel more like a natural breast.
 By burying the implant under more tissue, the implant is more effectively camouflaged.
 In addition, a submuscular approach can reduce the risk of implant malposition and capsular contracture – two common concerns among breast augmentation patients.

 - Subglandular: A subglandular approach is a more traditional breast augmentation technique that places the implant beneath the breast tissue but above the pectoralis muscle.
 Though this placement approach can cause the implant to look and feel a bit less natural, the recovery period can be easier using a subglandular approach.
 In addition, the subglandular approach can make the lower portion of the breast appear fuller and more round after the procedure.
 However, patients should be aware that the subglandular approach can also increase the risk of post-operative rippling and capsular contracture.
-Because of these risks, Dr. Zemmel performs subglandular breast augmentation only in very select cases.
+Because of these risks, Dr. Zemmel and Dr. Reddy perform subglandular breast augmentation only in very select cases.

 - Dual Plane: A “dual plane” approach is an innovative means of implant placement that uses a combination of the submuscular approach and the subglandular approach to reap the respective benefits of each while mitigating the risks.
 By placing the implant partially beneath the pectoralis muscle, the upper portion of the implant is covered by your body’s natural tissue, which can provide a more realistic feel.
-Since the lower portion of the implant is beneath the breast tissue but above the pectoralis muscle, you will still have a rounder, fuller shape to the lower breast.The dual plane approach can be used for implant placement using either a periareolar or inframammary incision, and is Dr. Zemmel’s preferred breast augmentation method for women who have slight sagging to the breast.
-Using this approach, he can maximize the outcome of the surgery while minimizing the risk of rippling and capsular contracture.
+Since the lower portion of the implant is beneath the breast tissue but above the pectoralis muscle, you will still have a rounder, fuller shape to the lower breast.The dual plane approach can be used for implant placement using either a periareolar or inframammary incision, and is Dr. Zemmel’s and Dr. Reddy’s preferred breast augmentation method for women who have slight sagging to the breast.
+Using this approach, they can maximize the outcome of the surgery while minimizing the risk of rippling and capsular contracture.
 In addition to a more natural feel, the dual plane approach to implant placement produces a teardrop shape that closely mimics the appearance of a natural breast.

 No Touch Implant Placement

-The “no touch” approach is quickly becoming the preferred method of implant placement among board-certified plastic surgeons because of the clear benefits for the patient.
+The “no touch” approach is quickly becoming the preferred method of implant placement among because of the clear benefits for the patient.
 The main concept behind no touch implant placement is to prevent any contact between the implant and the patient’s skin during breast augmentation.
 When this contact is prevented while placing the implant in the breast pocket, the risks of bacterial infection and capsular contracture are significantly reduced.